izivkov/DynamicResourceTranslator/README.md

 ## Usage

-Here’s a more compact version of your markup, combining the "before" and "after" code snippets into a single block:

----

 You can access the API as follows:

 1. **Initialize** `DynamicResourceApi` once, typically in `MainActivity` or your application class: